Composition Design of Shape Memory Ceramics based on Gaussian Processes

 \subsection{Identification of shape memory ceramics with low hysteresis}

-The exact satisfaction of the cofactor condition $q(f) = \text{det}(\boldsymbol{C} - \boldsymbol{I})$ implies that $q(f)$ vanishes identically if and only if $q(0) = 0$ and $q'(0) = 0$.
-On checking the cofactor conditions for various lattice parameters, it was found that they are not exactly satisfied for any composition, however, they could be considered approximately satisfied at certain compositions.
+The exact satisfaction of the cofactor condition $q(f) = \det(\mat{C} - \mat{I})$ implies that $q(f)$ vanishes identically if and only if $q(0) = 0$ and $q^{\prime}(0)=0$ (Fig. \ref{fig_meaning_cofactor}c).
+Gu et al. evaluated the cofactor conditions for various compositions, noting that while they are never exactly satisfied, they may be considered approximately satisfied at certain compositions \cite{gu2021exploding}.
 The approximate satisfaction of the cofactor condition is based on a criteria of minimizing the maximum deviation from the exact satisfaction of the cofactor condition.
+The maximum deviation is measured as the maximum value of the quadratic function $|q(f)|$ for values of $f$ between 0 and 1.
+The composition with lattice parameters giving the minimum value of the maximum deviation is a potential sample $s$ that could show low hysteresis.
 This would physically mean that the free energy of transition layer between the laminate and the austenite can be made small.
-A suitable measure of this energy is the maximum deviation from the exact satisfaction of the cofactor condition.
-This deviation is measured as the maximum value of the quadratic function $|q(f)|$ for values of $f$ between 0 and 1.
-The composition with lattice parameters giving the minimum value of the maximum deviation is a potential sample $i$ having low hysteresis.
 Thus, the new criterion based on the approximate satisfaction of the cofactor condition is: